kirke park’s pollinator hotel

 DESIGN

-• house walls: extend at least 1” past any nesting materials, for protection
+• house walls: extend at least 1” past any nesting materials, for protection from the elements and curious birds

 • roof: solid, sloped to deflect rain, generous overhang in the front